artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab1/README.md

 # Lab 1 - The RISC-V ISA
 In this lab we review the RISC-V architecture and complete several exercises.
-Follow the next steps:
-1. Read the instructions provided at [Ripes_Introduction](https://github.com/mortbopet/Ripes/blob/master/docs/introduction.md).
-2. Replicate the instructions provided in section *Using RIPES in the virtual machine*.
-3. Then, resolve the exercises 1-4 provided below.

-## Using RIPES in the virtual machine
-[Ripes](https://github.com/mortbopet/Ripes) is a visual computer architecture simulator and assembly code editor created for the RISC-V instruction set architecture.
+We will use the [Ripes](https://github.com/mortbopet/Ripes) simulator.
+Ripes is a visual computer architecture simulator and assembly code editor created for the RISC-V instruction set architecture.
 It has the following features:

 - RISC-V 32-bit architecture.
 - Base repertoire and M and C extensions (in this practice we will use only the M extension).
 - Source code viewer, disassembled or binary code, 32 registers and memory regions.
 - Possibility of executing the code in the different supported processors.
 In this practice we will use the Single-Cycle processor.

+Follow the next steps:
+1. Read the instructions provided at [Ripes_Introduction](https://github.com/mortbopet/Ripes/blob/master/docs/introduction.md).
+2. Replicate the instructions provided in section *Using RIPES in the virtual machine*.
+3. Then, resolve the exercises 1-4 provided below.

+## Using RIPES in the virtual machine
 Follow the steps below to use and finish configuring the Ripes simulator in the VM.

 1. Start the simulator inside the VM: